ionic-team/ionic-docs/src/pages/utilities/gestures.md

 </docs-tab>
 </docs-tabs>

+You can view a live example of this in Angular [here](https://stackblitz.com/edit/ionic-angular-basic-gestures) and in React [here](https://stackblitz.com/edit/ionic-react-basic-gestures).

 In this example, our app listens for gestures on the `.rectangle` element.
 When a gesture movement is detected, the `onMove` function is called, and our app logs the current gesture information.

 <docs-codepen user="ionic" slug="xxKBYdL"></docs-codepen>